Sup3Legacy/FerrOS/docs/report/report.md

 [^1]: Kernel Wars, A new filesystem

+## Virtual memory

+Virtual memory is used to have real processes with separated space.
+We haven't activated ring 3 due to lack of time to understand the error we got when trying to activate it but the whole paging has been done considering the user program would be in ring 3 (such as using the `USER_ACCESSIBLE` flag).

+In all, every process has it's own level 4 table and the kernel is a higher space kernel with with the level 3 tables of the kernel in common between every process.

+In terms of performances and space used.
+The frame allocator has a array of booleans to store wich pages of 4KiB are available to be allocated.

 ## Program/kernel interaction

 A program cannot by itself interact with the user or with the underlying hardware, as all software and hardware resources are managed by the kernel (our drivers are all part of the kernel space for simplicity sakes).
 Every interaction between a program and the kernel is done via either a forced context switch or a software interrupt, implementing a syscall.